LukasKnuth/lknuth.dev/content/writings/epub_hard_way.md

 * Then all links to assets are rewritten to the local path (`--convert-links`)

 This gives me a single directory with the main page as `index.html`, all images, styles and scripts.
-Opening the local index file via the `file://` protocol (just by double clicking it) opens it in the browser.
+Opening the local index file via the `file://` protocol (just by double-clicking it) opens it in the browser.
 It looks and works as if it was the online version.

 This worked fine for this website, which is mostly static content.